twilight-rs/twilight/CONTRIBUTING.md

 ## Tests

-Feature and bugfix commits should include unit tests to ensure the correctness of the relevant feature and prevent breakage.
-Enhancements to existing features without tests should include new unit tests, especially when the implementation of something is being modified.
+Feature and bugfix commits must include unit tests to ensure the correctness of the relevant feature and prevent breakage.
+Enhancements to existing features without tests must include new unit tests, especially when the implementation of something is being modified.

 When importing structs into a test module, one should use a wildcard to import all items from the parent module: `use super::*;`

-Public API types should be tested with the [`static_assertions`] crate.
+Public API types must be tested with the [`static_assertions`] crate.
 `static_assertions`' `assert_fields`, `assert_impl_all`, and `assert_obj_safe`
 functionality are notable.
 Asserting the implementation of `Send` and `Sync` are of particular importance.